Ronen-EDH/P6/README.md

 ## Setup

 1. Clone the repo
-2. Open 2 terminals (Linux/Mac) or command prompts/PowerShell's (Windows)
+2. Open a terminal (Linux/Mac) or command prompt/PowerShell (Windows)
-3. Run npm install from both the backend and frontend folders
+3. You'll need Node Package Manager for the next step so if you don't have it here is a link how to install it: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+4. Navigate into the backend folder and from there run `npm install`
+5. Do steps 2 and 3 for the frontend folder as well
-5. Create a .env file in the backend directory.
-Inside the file you need to create 3 variables: MONGODB_User = "guest", MONGODB_PW = "dNalkvnl5NokIiVe" and
+6. Create a .env file in the backend directory.
+Inside the file you need to create 3 variables: `MONGODB_User = "guest"`, `MONGODB_PW = "dNalkvnl5NokIiVe"` and
-JWT_SECRET_KEY = "y9rSfkZzMSON4wZd1oeM2d6FT07nQacQjg28eZcsdMlWIUCmqDxPFPFyjkGtDPN"
+`JWT_SECRET_KEY = "y9rSfkZzMSON4wZd1oeM2d6FT07nQacQjg28eZcsdMlWIUCmqDxPFPFyjkGtDPN"`
-6. Create an assets folder in the backend directory (../backend/assets/)
+7. Create an assets folder in the backend directory (../backend/assets/)
-7. Run "npm run watch" in the backend directory.
+8. Run `npm run dev` in the backend directory
-8. Run "npm run start" in the frontend directory.
+11. Do steps 10 in the frontend directory
-9. Now all you need to do is CTRL + Left click on the live server that's just popped up (http://localhost:4200/) to access the web app
+10. Now all you need to do is open the http://localhost:4200/ address to access the web app